Full-time employees

 - giving or paying the employee the required notice

-- paying leave and any other entitlements
+- paying out any unused annual leave and any other entitlements

-- paying superannuation and tax.
+- paying tax and superannuation.

 When the employee doesn’t agree to change